 Do You Remember Boise’s OTHER Water Park?

-Roaring Springs operates on a limited schedule through September 16, weather permitting.
-According to the Better Business Bureau's profile on the water park, Roaring Springs opened in the Treasure Valley in 19 years ago and since then has earned some pretty big accolades.
+Roaring Springs opened 20 years ago and since its very fist day, the park has earned som big accolades.
 Perhaps the biggest?
 Being named the 8th best water park in the entire country by Trip Advisor.
 The water park is a summer staple, but long before it opened its gates in 1999, Treasure Valley residents used to spend the summer at a different water park!

 If you bump into parents who were children of the 80s and 90s at Roaring Springs, you may hear them accidentally call the park "Wild Waters."
 A summer staple in the 80s and 90s, Wild Waters was located at 1850 Century Way in Boise, not too far from present day Costco.
 With slides by the name of "Cliff Hanger" and "Corkscrew," it's not surprising that some people slip into nostalgia and forget what park they are really in.